dmbarbour/awelon/AboutAwelon.md

 Awelon introduces just a few primitive behaviors, plus the associated types:

-        beat        :: 1 ~> (1/a * a)
+        receive     :: 1 ~> (1/a * a)
-        backbeat    :: (1/a * a) ~> 1
+        return      :: (1/a * a) ~> 1
-        beat+       :: 0 ~> (-a + a)
+        receive+    :: 0 ~> (-a + a)
-        backbeat+   :: (-a + a) ~> 0
+        return+     :: (-a + a) ~> 0

-Here 'beat' takes the `1/a` as input, and outputs `a`.
-And 'backbeat' simply goes the other direction.
-(I getting some rock'n'roll when I named these, but I find them easy to remember.)
-Awelon is not doing anything clever here; e.g. there is no implicit conversion from `1/(1/a)` to `a`; fractional and negative types are essentially just new wrappers for old types.
+Here 'receive' takes the `1/a` as input, and outputs `a`.
+And 'return' simply goes the other direction.
+These are basically identity functions, except that 'receive' obtains its input from the right.
+This requires some late-binding and laziness at compile-time, because we don't actually know the type or static values of `a` until it's returned.
+Awelon aims to be as dumb as possible about this: there is no cleverness, no implicit conversion from `1/(1/a)` to `a` that might make the direction of dataflow less clear.

 A potential issue is that developers can now express invalid data-cycles:

                <-- 1/a --<       THIS IS BAD
               /           \
-          beat             backbeat
+        receive           return
               \           /
                >--- a --->

 Fortunately, these cycles are easy to detect statically.
-Unfortunately, these cycles are difficult to detect *compositionally*, i.e. in terms of shallow types without global analysis.
-The main consequence is that fractional types are not supported for dynamic behaviors; they can only be used internally to Awelon's static computation.
+Unfortunately, these cycles are difficult to detect *compositionally*, i.e. in terms of shallow types without global constraints analysis.
+A consequence is that Awelon forbids negative and fractional types at the interface for dynamic behaviors, to keep the analysis simple.

 Use of beat and backbeat with block composition can also be used to twist inputs to different sides of blocks.
 The most useful operation is probably just to flip a block around and install it backwards. e.g. `(x~>y)~>(1/y~>1/x)`.